jgonzaga35/Flock/assumptions.md

     * If there is only one user in the channel, that user automatically becomes the owner.

 * channel_removeowner
-    * If the owner is removed from a channel, another user in the channel is randomly selected to be the next owner unless specified.
+    * If the owner is the only owner of that channel and been removed, other user in that channel randomly selected to be the next owner.
-    * If the owner is removed from the channel and the owner is the only user in that channel, the channel is also removed.
+    * If the owner is the only member of a channel and been removed, the channel is also removed.
+For now, there is no way to remove a whole channel.
+Therefore, we leave the channel without owner in this situation.

 * channels_create
     * private channels are channels that cannot be joined unless the user is an admin.